praveek/launch.en/help/extension-reference/web/cloud-connector-extension/cloud-connector-extension.md

 ### Advanced

 Actions within rules in Platform Launch Server Side execute sequentially.
-There could be situations where you want to retrieve data from an external source that is not present on the incoming event from the client and then take this response and either transform or send this data to a final destination in a subsequent action with a single rule.
+There could be situations where you want to retrieve data from an external source that is not present on the incoming event from the client and then take this response and either transform or send this data to a final destination in a subsequent action within a single rule.
 The “Save the request response” in the advanced section enables this.

 To save the response body from an endpoint check the **[!UICONTROL Save the request response]** box and define a response key in the text field.